How To Tackle Technical Debt Quadrants?

-It’s all about the priorities.
+It’s all about priorities.
 Developers need to choose between the most important features, and those without the product will still be satisfactory.
-The platforms work well, but the search algorithm is crawling?
+The platforms work well, but the search algorithm is crawling.
 This bug will probably have no impact on the basic functionality, and the developers can postpone the work on it after the implementation.

-However, developers are aware of these gasps, and while they are launching the product, they will all the time keep in the back of their mind that it’s not completed yet.
+However, developers are aware of these gasps, and while they are launching the product, they will all the time keep in the back of their minds that it’s not completed yet.
 They assume that shipping an unfinished product quickly would offer greater benefits than costs.

 In this case, developers can learn from their mistakes and constantly improve the product to introduce further changes.
 Such an approach is a good one – sometimes, small errors are found only after implementation, and if the company had not launched the product, developers would have never discovered them.